aloksubedi9/TunnelSettlementCalculator/MAIN.md

 Tunnel Settlement Calculator
-Python tool for calculating and visualizing TBM tunnel settlement using Attewell et al. (1986) method.
+A Python tool for calculating and visualizing TBM tunnel settlement using the Attewell et al. (1986) method.
 Features a Tkinter GUI for input, dropdowns for geological/overburden conditions, Matplotlib plots, and Excel export.
 Includes a contour plotter for settlement visualization along the alignment.
 Supports single and twin tunnels with Gaussian settlement profiles.
  Features
-tunnel_calculator.py: Tkinter GUI for:
+tunnel_calculator.py:
-Inputting TBM tunnel parameters (e.g., excavation diameter, depth).
+Tkinter GUI for inputting TBM tunnel parameters (e.g., excavation diameter, depth).

-Dropdowns for geological/overburden conditions, auto-updating VL and k values.
+Dropdown menus for geological and overburden conditions, auto-updating VL and k values.

-Visualizing settlement profiles with Matplotlib.
+Visualizes settlement profiles using Matplotlib.

-Exporting data to Excel (settlement_data.xlsx).
+Exports data to Excel (settlement_data.xlsx).

+contour_plotter.py:
-contour_plotter.py: Generates contour plots of settlements along the tunnel alignment using Excel data.
+Generates contour plots of settlements along the tunnel alignment using Excel data.

  Installation
 Clone the repository:
 bash